Fly Fishing in Jackson Hole Package

-During your stay in Jackson Hole, you’ll want to make sure to check out Yellowstone National Park.
+During your stay in Jackson Hole, you’ll definitely want to check out Yellowstone National Park.

 Preserved within Yellowstone National Park are some 10,000 hot springs and geysers, the majority of the planet's total.
 These geothermal wonders are evidence of one of the world's largest active volcanoes; its last eruption created a crater, or caldera, that spans almost half of the park.
 Yellowstone was established to protect these geysers, as well as the incredible animal life and landscape the park encompasses.

-Below are the top questions we receive regarding the park to help you plan your visit.
+Below are the top questions we receive regarding the park.
+Please use this guide to help you plan your visit!

 Jackson Hole is closests to the South Entrance to the park and visitors can enjoy access via the South Entrance from May through early November.
 During the winter and spring months, roads and entrances are closed to motor vehicle traffic, but visitors can still enjoy Yellowstone National Park from December 15th through March 15th by joining snowmobile or snowcoach tours offered by licensed tour operators.
-Schedules and access vary throughout the year, but the park gates are open twenty-four hours a day during the months of July and August.
+Schedules and access varies throughout the year, but the park gates are open twenty-four hours a day during the months of July and August.

-Jackson Hole is located just 60 miles from the South Gate of Yellowstone National Park, making Jackson an ideal base from which to explore the park's incredible natural landscape, expansive backcountry, and wide variety of activities.
+Jackson Hole is located just 60 miles from the south gate of Yellowstone National Park, making Jackson an ideal base to explore the park's incredible natural landscape, expansive backcountry, and the wide variety of activities.

 Visitors looking to get away from it all will find plenty of camping and hiking opportunities.
-The Grand Canyon of Yellowstone is just one of many such areas, boasting stunning vistas of the Upper and Lower Falls of the Yellowstone River and providing plenty of opportunities to view the wildlife native to Yellowstone.
+The Grand Canyon of Yellowstone is just one of the park's many famous areas, boasting stunning vistas of the Upper and Lower Falls of the Yellowstone River and providing plenty of opportunities to view the wildlife native to Yellowstone.

-An outstanding mountain wildland with clean water and air, Yellowstone is home to the grizzly bear and wolf, along with free-ranging herds of bison and elk.
+Yellowstone is home to grizzly bears and wolves, along with free-ranging herds of bison and elk.
 Moose, black bears, mule deer, pronghorn, and other species are also present in the park.
 It is the core of the Greater Yellowstone Ecosystem, one of the largest intact temperate zone ecosystems remaining on the planet.
 Learn more about all the amazing wildlife you may observe during your visit.